 However, under the general rules, any horizontal integration or concentration transaction that has not been consulted before the Antitrust Court may be challenged by any individual or the FNE before the Antitrust Court, initiating an adversarial proceeding if such transaction is deemed to violate the Antitrust Law.
 The claim may be filed prior to or after completion of the relevant transaction.
+So far, there has been only one case in which the FNE has challenged a transaction already completed and requested the imposition of fines against the merged companies.
 All legal actions (except for collusion) arising from the Antitrust Law have a three-year statute of limitations from the execution of the relevant agreement.